 We ensure a rigorous Health and Safety procedure and detailed Risk Assessments are completed where appropriate.

-As all of our buildings are different, please contact the nursery directly to discus specific accessibility requirements.
+As all of our buildings are different, please contact the nursery directly to discuss specific accessibility requirements.

 What if the nursery is not able to fully meet a child’s needs?